reshma22phd7044-hub/R3MV-PHMBCNN-GRU/README.md

 <img width="958" height="813" alt="image" src="https://github.com/user-attachments/assets/1c462a22-f235-4d9f-8719-052a6e4b6c4d" />

 **PHMBCNN-GRU Architecture**

-PHMBCNN-GRU is build by adding GRU layer at the end of th ePHMBCNN architecture, this will enhanec the models perfromance.
+PHMBCNN-GRU is build by adding GRU layer at the end of the PHMBCNN architecture, this will enhanec the models performance.

 **R3MV architecture**